isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         ... common cleanup code ...
     }

 This is an ad-hoc simulation of destructors.
-Declare your resources with handles with destructors that clean up.
+Instead, declare your resources with handles with destructors that clean up.

 ##### Enforcement